AdobeDocs/federated-audience-composition.en/help/overview.md

 Federated Audience Composition extends the value of Real-Time CDP and Journey Optimizer with a comprehensive approach to audience curation and activation:

-* Expand access to critical warehouse-based datasets to create high-value audiences: Utilize existing data warehouses as the main system of record, while leveraging best-in-class applications to power great customer experiences.
+* **Expand access to critical warehouse-based datasets to create high-value audiences**: You can use existing data warehouses as the main system of record, while leveraging best-in-class applications to power great customer experiences.

-* Comprehensive support to power engagement use cases: Federated Audience Composition, paired with Real-Time CDP or Journey Optimizer supports brand-initiated, personalized experiences with federated audiences and delivers in-the-moment experiences triggered by real-time events, combined with person attributes to meet use case requirements across teams.
+* **Comprehensive support to power engagement use cases**: Federated Audience Composition, paired with Real-Time CDP or Journey Optimizer, supports brand-initiated, personalized experiences with federated audiences and delivers in-the-moment experiences triggered by real-time events, combined with person attributes to meet use case requirements across teams.

-* Minimize data movement and duplication: Create audiences from datasets that live in an enterprise data warehouse without copying underlying data to manage actionable marketing profiles and audiences.
+* **Minimize data movement and duplication**: You can create audiences from datasets that live in enterprise data warehouses without copying underlying data to manage actionable marketing profiles and audiences.

-* Utilize a single system for experience-driven workflows: Curate ingested and federated audiences in Adobe Experience Platform and coordinate outbound experiences across all channels.
+* **Utilize a single system for experience-driven workflows**: You can curate both ingested and federated audiences in Adobe Experience Platform and coordinate outbound experiences across all channels.

-* B2C and B2B CDP customers can now leverage Federated Audience Composition to build people-based audiences by integrating data from supported enterprise data warehouses.
-Additionally, they can enrich existing AEP people-based audiences by incorporating relevant attributes available in the enterprise data warehouse, enhancing their audience profiles for more personalized and targeted engagement.
+* **Multi-edition support**: B2C and B2B CDP customers can leverage Federated Audience Composition to build people-based audiences by integrating data from supported enterprise data warehouses.
+Additionally, they can enrich existing Experience Platform people-based audiences by incorporating relevant attributes available in the enterprise data warehouse, enhancing their audience profiles for more personalized and targeted engagement.

 ## Use cases {#use-cases}

 Federated Audience Composition supports **three** categories of use cases: audience creation, audience enrichment, and customer profile enrichment.

-* Audience creation: You can create audiences from a data warehouse and federate those audiences into Experience Platform for use in either Real-Time CDP or Journey Optimizer through a marketer friendly drag-and-drop user interface.
+* **Audience creation**: You can create audiences from a data warehouse and federate those audiences into Experience Platform for use in either Real-Time CDP or Journey Optimizer through a marketer friendly drag-and-drop user interface.
 As a result, you can query your data warehouses without copying sensitive underlying data or duplicating existing data.
   * **Example:** Create an audience of high value past purchasers using historic transaction data in the warehouse, without copying those transactions into Experience Platform.

-* Audience enrichment: You can add more detail to your existing audiences in Experience Platform by using additional datasets from your data warehouses and overlaying your audiences with this information - all without copying the underlying data into Experience Platform.
+* **Audience enrichment**: You can add more detail to your existing audiences in Experience Platform by using additional datasets from your data warehouses and overlaying your audiences with this information - all without copying the underlying data into Experience Platform.
 With audience enrichment, you can deliver improved personalization with the enriched audience.
   * **Example:** Enrich an Experience Platform audience of cart abandoners with the Federated Audience Composition audience of high-value past purchasers to deliver a targeted offer.

-* Profile enrichment: You can select individual customer attributes from your data warehouse to enhance Experience Platform profiles.
+* **Profile enrichment**: You can select individual customer attributes from your data warehouse to enhance Experience Platform profiles.
 With federated data added to these profiles, you can better power in-the-moment experiences that are triggered by inbound customer signals.
   * **Example:** Enrich an Experience Platform profile with information from the federated audience.
 You can now market to a site visitor who belongs to the high-value past purchasers federated audience with a targeted offer that is triggered by their on-site behavior.

 ![diagram](assets/overview/fac-use-cases.png){zoomable="yes"}{width="75%" align="center"}